terrorizer1980/litmus/converting-tests-from-beaker-rspec-to-litmus.md

 ## running shell commands

-Shell has become run_shell.
+the shell command has become run_shell.
 Generally in the past code blocks were used.

      shell('/usr/local/sbin/mysqlbackup.sh') do |r|
        expect(r.stderr).to eq('')